brittain9/Console-RPG-Simulation-Battle-Game/README.md

 ### The idea of the game is for the two entities to fight each other using the simulate() function.
 Two entities will then fight a specified number of times and then the results of the fights will be printed.
 The winner is the entity who wins the majority of the simulated fights.
 #### You can create your own entity using createPlayer() and allocate MAX_POINTS points to upgrade the player's health, attack, or defense or just use the createEntity() directly to skip the dialogue.
 ##### TODO:
-Add different types of entities with unique abilities.

-Implement simple "AI" to decide if the entity should attack, sit back and heal, or use their ability.

 Balance all of this :( (By far the most annoying part of creating this game, attack points are OP rn)